codevalve/codevalve.github.io/_posts/2035-09-08-mobile-veterinary-services.md

   alt: Mobile Vet of Tulsa
 ---

-# Intro
+## Intro

 Imagine this: your three large dogs are due for their yearly check-up, but the thought of wrangling them into the car, navigating through traffic, and sitting in a crowded waiting room feels like a Herculean task.
 Or perhaps you’re a senior pet owner who no longer drives and struggles to get your beloved cat to the vet.
 For many pet owners—whether they have multiple pets, live in rural areas, or face mobility issues—visiting a traditional vet clinic can be a logistical nightmare.
 Fortunately, there’s a game-changing solution that’s gaining popularity: mobile veterinarians.

 ### Podcast

-<audio ref='postcast' src="https://codevalve.com/wp-content/uploads/2024/09/Mobile-Vet-Of-Tulsa-PodcastRadio-Spot.mp3" controls></audio>
+<audio ref='podcast' src="https://codevalve.com/wp-content/uploads/2024/09/Mobile-Vet-Of-Tulsa-PodcastRadio-Spot.mp3" controls></audio>

 ## The Rise of Mobile Veterinary Care